ivank/laminar/README.md

       '/user/{id}': {
         get: async ({ path }) => {
           /**
-           * Our types would require us to return a 200json response specifically,
+           * Our types would require us to return a 200 json response specifically,
            * otherwise it would not compile
            */
           return jsonOk(findUser(path.id));